dwdas9/home/articles/PowerPlatform/OnPremiseGateway.md

 ![alt text](image-74.png)

-## Using the Gateway to Process Local Files
+## Use Gateway - Import files from local folder

 - Open PowerApps -> Dataflows -> New Dataflow -> Start from Blank -> Provide a name -> Click "Create."